MrRom4ke/Employee_Django/README.md

 # Employee directory (django)
+Test Task.
 Web-application which displays a tree structure of departments with a list of employees

 ## About